andriyprm/h3atmost14/README.md

 Solver assumes existence of input file(s) in the /input folder and will create the corresponding file in the /output folder.

 Checker assumes existence of output file(s) in the /output folder.
-The repository contains several zip archives in this folder which need to be unzipped first.

 Checker log file contains the results of the checker scripts.